Luke 20:27-33

 So since the Sadducees rejected support for any doctrine outside of Moses, and since they rejected adding traditions to the Law of Moses, they were really irritating to the Pharisees.
 In fact, they seemed to relish at tweaking the Pharisees, rejecting any appeal to the prophets, always demanding proof from Moses.
 When the Pharisees were unable to find justification from Moses, the Sadducees delighted in scorning them for being non-scriptural.
 That had to get under their skin.

 According to Edersheim, the Pharisees, when they talked about resurrection, they used to debate such things as whether a person would rise from the dead in his clothes or stark naked.
-That’s the kind of thing that they would occupy themselves with, is talking to them.
-And that’s an unpleasant thought, I’ll grant you.
-So one of the Pharisees said, “Well, the grain of wheat, which is buried naked, it does yet rose, rise clothed.”
-And so they looked at grains of wheat and said, “Look, same thing for us, same thing as bodies.”
+That’s the kind of thing that they would occupy themselves with, is talking about and that’s an unpleasant thought, I’ll grant you.
+So one of the Pharisees said, well, the grain of wheat, which is buried naked, it does yet rose, rise clothed.
+And so they looked at grains of wheat and said, look, same thing for us, same thing as bodies.

 So you went up not only in your Sunday best, but also with the same defects in order that God would then heal you and show yes, this is the same person, everybody sees that, and now, boom, he’s healed.
 He’s made perfect.
 All this is speculation, right?
 It’s like the Scripture doesn’t speak to all this.
 Can we not just trust that God will get it done in some way?
 Then when we go up, we don’t have to worry about what we’re wearing, what we look like.
 He’ll take care of that.